Technical Expert Panel

 Barbara Pelletreau, RN, MPH

-She is responsible for regulatory readiness, medication safety, management of controlled substances, reduction of hospital-acquired conditions, voluntary events reporting, and loss control/prevention.
-Under her leadership, CANDOR (Communications AND Optimal Resolution) and Just Culture were introduced for adoption.
+Barbara is formerly the Patient Safety Officer at CommonSpirit Health, the fourth largest healthcare system, were she was responsible for regulatory readiness, medication safety, management of controlled substances, reduction of hospital-acquired conditions, voluntary events reporting, and loss control/prevention.
+Under her leadership, CANDOR (Communications AND Optimal Resolution) and Just Culture were spread system wide.
+Barbara has also led system-wide employee safety efforts, resulting in the reduction of workers' compensation costs, at the University of California, Office of the President.

-Strengths: Strategic and collaborative leadership, implementer of transformative and large scale initiatives, patient-centric results, adoption of innovative solutions and investment in team/others.
+Barbara is known for her strategic and collaborative leadership, implementer of transformative and large scale initiatives, patient-centric results, adoption of innovative technology solutions and investment in her team and those she works with.

 She resides in the San Francisco Bay Area with her husband and two children.
-She enjoys outdoor hiking and cycling adventures, yoga, travel and entertaining friends and family.
+She enjoys hiking and cycling adventures, yoga, travel, and entertaining friends and family.

 Leilani Schweitzer is the PEARL Patient Liaison for Stanford Health Care.
 In 2005, her son Gabriel died after a series of medical errors at Stanford Children’s Hospital.
 Since 2011, she has worked on Stanford’s efforts to be transparent and learn after unexpected medical outcomes.
 She uses her own experience to navigate between the often insular, legal and administrative sides of medical error; and the intricate, emotional side of the patient and family experience.
 Her work with patients, families, care providers and attorneys has given her a unique view of the importance and complex realities of disclosure and transparency.
 Leilani’s work has been discussed in the New York Times, Wall Street Journal and on CNN.com.
 She has been featured on the Ted Radio Hour and RadioLab podcasts.
 Leilani’s TedX talk about the need for transparency and compassion in healthcare has been viewed more than 130,000 times.